 Despite being the nominal lead, Tommy’s superficial to the plot and says under two-dozen words throughout the film.
 His scenes consist of him either looking confused or erupting in violent outbursts.

 The setting is, of course, a remote camp.
 This time, a halfway house for troubled teens.

-The plot kicks into gear after one teen murders another with an ax, then disappears into the surrounding woods.
+The plot kicks into gear after one teen murders another with an axe.
 After that, an unseen assailant begins murdering teens, staff, and pretty much everyone else.

 Like the original, this entry withholds the killer’s identity until the finale.
 We’re offered several red herrings, making this film more a mystery-thriller than a monster movie.

 But the execution is sloppy.
 The script introduces characters then kills them in the same scene.
 Several performances veer well into camp.
 One character even dies trapped in a graffiti-covered outhouse after eating some spicy enchiladas.

 Worse still, the killer’s eventual reveal elicits groans instead of gasps.
 The script proffers an unsatisfying explanation via some awkward exposition that feels like an afterthought.